voduyy/touchgfx-snake-game/readme.md

 </p>
 <br />

 # WHERE YOU CAN FIND CODE
-If you can file where code is, so you find this directory Code: <br />
+If you can file where code is, so you find this directory Code:
- 1. Header where we modify class or define is in file header.txt <br />
+ 1. Header where we modify class or define is in file `header.txt` <br />
- 2. File Screen1View.cpp which is main file we code is in Screen1View.txt <br />
+ 2. File Screen1View.cpp which is main file we code is in `Screen1View.txt` <br />
- 3. File generate screen or widget is in generated.txt  <br />
+ 3. File generate screen or widget is in `generated.txt`  <br />

+Thanks to my friend who helps me at this project, QB ♥